Muhammad & The Prophet Like Moses

 Overview

-The error that Muslims make is to assume that the word “brethren” refers to non-Israelite communities that are closely connected with Israel through family ties.
-This would include groups like the Ishmaelites, for instance, who also derive their ancestry from Abraham and who were a neighbouring community to Israel.
-However, a contextual reading of Deuteronomy 18:15-19 as well as considerations from the Gospel of John, show that the word “brethren” refers to Israelites rather than non-Israelites.
+The error that Muslims make is to assume that “brethren” refers to non-Israelite communities closely linked with Israel through historic family ties.
+This would include groups like the Ishmaelites (a neighbouring community to Israel descended from Abraham).
+However, a contextual reading of Deuteronomy shows that “brethren” refers to Israelites.
+This is supported by considerations from the Gospel of John.

-In Deuteronomy 18:1-2, the word “brethren” is used to refer to the community of Israel.
-When speaking to the Levites about their inheritance among the Israelites, God specifies that the Levites as the appointed priests of Israel will not be given a land inheritance among “their brethren”.
-Rather, the Levites will be sustained by the gifts offered in sacrifice to the Lord.
-The Lord Himself will therefore be the inheritance of the Levites as the Levites receive from the Lord part of the sacrificial offerings made by the nation of Israel.
+The word “brethren” in Deuteronomy (18:1-2) is used to refer to Israel when God states that the Levites will not be given a land inheritance among “their brethren”.
+Instead, the Levites will be sustained by the gifts offered in sacrifice to the Lord as they minister as the anointed priests of Israel.

-The language of brethren or brothers to describe the nation of Israel fits well when it is remembered that the Israelites derive their lineage from twelve brothers and are therefore a community of brothers to one another, and this language is further strengthened when only one tribe within Israel is being addressed (such as the Levites in Deuteronomy 18).
-The context of Deuteronomy thus shows that the prophet like Moses will be an Israelite like Moses, which necessarily excludes Muhammad from candidacy.
+The language of brethren/brothers to describe Israel is fitting when it is remembered that the Israelites derive their lineage from twelve brothers and were therefore a community or nation of brothers (this language is further strengthened when only one tribe within Israel is being addressed, such as the Levites in Deuteronomy 18).
+The context of Deuteronomy consequently shows that the prophet like Moses will be an Israelite like Moses, and this necessarily excludes Muhammad.

 The Gospel of John

-The Israelites during the lifetime of Jesus also believed that Deuteronomy 18:15-19 would be fulfilled by an Israelite.
+The Israelites during the lifetime of Jesus also believed that Deuteronomy 18:15-19 was referring to an Israelite.
 The following are three examples from the Gospel of John.

-Second, after Jesus miraculously fed a Jewish crowd of five thousand by multiplying a small amount of bread and fish, a miracle that the crowd perceived as similar to Moses miraculously feeding the Israelites in the desert through the provision of manna, the crowd began to express their belief that Jesus must be the prophet foretold in Deuteronomy 18:15-19 (John 6:1-15).
-Again, the opinion of the crowd reveals their expectation that Deuteronomy 18:15-19 will be fulfilled by an Israelite ministering within the community of Israel.
+Second, after Jesus miraculously fed a Jewish crowd of five thousand by multiplying bread and fish, a miracle that resembled Moses miraculously feeding the Israelites in the desert through the provision of manna, the crowd began expressing their belief that Jesus (an Israelite from the tribe of Judah) must be the prophet foretold in Deuteronomy 18:15-19 (John 6:1-15).
+The opinion of the crowd concerning Jesus reveals their expectation that Deuteronomy 18:15-19 will be fulfilled by an Israelite living and ministering within Israel.

-Third, while teaching in Jerusalem at a Jewish religious festival, some of the Jews who heard Jesus were persuaded that Jesus must be the prophet foretold in Deuteronomy 18:15-19 (John 7:37-43).
-Their understanding of Jesus again stresses their belief that Deuteronomy 18:15-19 will be fulfilled by an Israelite living and ministering among Israelites.
+Third, while teaching in Jerusalem at a Jewish festival, some Jews were persuaded that Jesus was the prophet foretold in Deuteronomy 18:15-19 (John 7:37-43).
+This recognition of Jesus by the Jews attending the festival expresses their belief that Deuteronomy 18:15-19 will be fulfilled by an Israelite living and ministering within Israel.

-The Gospel of John therefore highlights the widespread belief among the Jews that an Israelite was being referred to in Deuteronomy 18:15-19.
-This is clear from the fact that the Jews during Jesus’ lifetime were looking inward and to their community for the fulfilment of Deuteronomy 18:15-19.
-As such, both the context of Deuteronomy 18 and Jewish expectations expressed in the Gospel of John, show that the prophet like Moses will be an Israelite like Moses.
-This means that Deuteronomy 18:15-19 cannot be applied to Muhammad if Muslims are correct about Muhammad’s non-Israelite and Ishmaelite lineage.
+These considerations show that the Gospel of John highlights the widespread belief among the Jews that an Israelite was being referred to in Deuteronomy 18:15-19.
+This is clear from the fact that the Jews during the lifetime of Jesus were looking inward and to their community for the fulfilment of Deuteronomy 18:15-19.
+Both the context of Deuteronomy as well as Jewish expectations expressed in the Gospel of John consequently show that the prophet like Moses will be an Israelite like Moses.
+This means that Deuteronomy 18:15-19 cannot be applied to Muhammad if Muslims are correct about Muhammad’s non-Israelite lineage.

 Deuteronomy 18:15-19 (KJV)